mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ## Conclusion

-It turns out that this problem is largely dominated by data structures for which Python is pretty well optimized.
-How common in this computational focus among text-analytics problems?
+It turns out that runtimes for this problem are dominated by data structures for which Python is well optimized.
+But how common in this computational focus among text-analytics problems?
 If anyone has insight here I'd love to hear about it.
-Remember that our goal here is to generate intuition about computational performance in text-analytic operations.
+Remember that my goal is to generate intuition about computational performance in text-analytic operations.

 I used to feel guilty about using Python for data processing.
-But this test gives me confidence in the performance of Python data structures and makes me more optimistic about Python's role in data analytics in general.
+But this test gives me confidence in the performance of Python data structures relative to other languages and makes me more optimistic about Python's role in data analytics in general.

 ## Appendix